chrrydrz/carousel-library/README.md

     > If isInfinite is false, the carousel scrolls only through the available cards.

 3. Interaction for mobile and desktop.
-    a.
-Mobile: The carousel is draggable.
-The scroll speed should reflect the drag speed.
-      - Slow drag: scrolls fewer cards.
+    > Mobile: The carousel is draggable.
+The scroll speed should reflect the drag speed where slow drag scrolls fewer cards while fast drag scrolls more cards.
-      - Fast drag: scrolls more cards.
-    b.
-Desktop: The carousel use buttons for navigation.
+    > Desktop: The carousel use buttons for navigation.